Mean-field Variational Inference via Wasserstein Gradient Flow

 In the literature, there is a class of priors $\pi_m$, called repulsive priors \cite{petralia2012repulsive,xie2020bayesian}, that are preferable to use than independent priors over $\{m_k\}_{k=1}^K$.
 Let $d_{\text{min}} = \min_{1\leq i<j\leq K}\|m_i - m_j\|$ denote the minimum distance between cluster centers.
 A typical repulsive prior takes the form of

 which modifies the independent priors with a repulsive function $g(m; g_0) = \frac{d_{\text{min}}}{d_{\text{min}} + g_0}$ that encourages the well-separatedness of cluster centers and reduces the potential redundancy of components.
 The complicated dependence structure introduced in the repulsive prior destroys the conditional conjugacy, making the standard coordinate ascent variational inference (CAVI,~\cite{bishop2006pattern}) algorithm for finding the best MF approximation $q_{m,\,Z^n}$ inapplicable.
 In comparison, the proposed MF-WGF can be easily applied in a straightforward manner.
+We want to emphasize that while we presented the repulsive prior as an illustrative example, our method is flexible and can be applied to various other priors without demanding additional restrictive conditions, such as the conditional conjugacy condition required by the widely-used CAVI algorithm.
 The following corollary proves the exponential convergence of MF-WGF and characterizes the explicit dependence of various problem characteristics on the contraction rate.

 \begin{corollary} Let $\pi_m$ be the prior of centers $m = (m_1, \cdots, m_K)$ satisfying Assumption \ref{assump: prior condition} and the parameter space $\Theta\subset B_{\mb R^{Kd}}(0, R)$.
 Assume the signal-to-noise ratio (SNR) $\kappa_{\rm SNR} = \frac{d_{\min}}{\beta} > C$ for some constant $C = C(w, K) > 0$.
 Then, there exists constants $R_W = R_W(m^\ast, w, K, \beta)$ and $N = N(m^\ast, \beta, R_W, w, \pi_m, d)$ such that when $n > N$ and $W_2(\delta_{m^\ast}, q_m^{(0)}) \leq R_W$ (see (\ref{eqn: GMM_RW}) for explicit expressions), we have that